Rick Mears: 1988–1990

-In 1988, after several years using the March chassis, the Penske team utilized a new car, the PC-17, with a Chevrolet racing engine.
-Mears used the new car to win the Indianapolis 500.
-A year later, he took a record-setting fifth pole position at Indy, but retired from the race with mechanical problems.
-Emerson Fittipaldi took the 500 and also beat Mears to the Championship in the last race at Laguna Seca Raceway, despite Mears winning that race.
-Also, that last race of 1989 set Mears apart from all other Indycar racers as he broke a tie with Bobby Rahal for race wins and became the most successful Indycar racer of the 1980s.
-In his winner's circle interview, when asked about breaking his road course dry spell when his specialty has been ovals through the years, he replied to Jack Arute, "Well, I guess there is hope for us old circle track drivers after all."
+In 1988, after several years using the March chassis, the Penske team utilized a new car, the PC-17, with a Chevrolet engine.
+Mears made good use of this new car by winning the Indianapolis 500.
+A year later in 1989, he took a record-setting fifth pole at Indy, but retired from the race with mechanical problems.
+Emerson Fittipaldi won the Indianapolis 500 that year and also beat out Mears for the Championship in the last race at Laguna Seca Raceway, despite Mears winning that last race.

+Also, that last race of 1989, set Mears apart from all other Indycar racers as he broke a tie with Bobby Rahal for race wins and became the most successful Indycar racer of the 1980s.
+In the winner's circle interview, when asked about breaking his road course dry spell when his specialty had been ovals throughout the years, he replied to Jack Arute, "Well, I guess there is hope for us old circle track drivers after all."

-Fittipaldi joined Mears at Penske for 1990, but the year belonged to Al Unser Jr., who scored six wins.
-1990 was Mears' last in the Pennzoil paint scheme as Marlboro took over as sponsor of the team, and Jim Hall re-entered Indycar.
+Fittipaldi joined Mears at Team Penske for 1990, but the year belonged to Al Unser Jr., who registered six wins.
+1990 was also Mears' last in the Pennzoil paint scheme as Marlboro took over as sponsor of the team, and Jim Hall re-entered Indycar.